Frieza: Video games

 Frieza has been featured in many of the video games based on the series.
 Often, he appears as both a playable character and boss, though more frequently the latter.
 He is also usually able to transform into his many different forms.

 Frieza appears in the Famicom game (and later Playdia remake) Dragon Ball Z Gaiden: Saiyajin Zetsumetsu Keikaku.
 Frieza seems to be somehow resurrected, and he and other past villains start attacking Goku and his friends.
-Once it's revealed these are merely ghost-warriors meant to distract the heroes, however, the false Frieza and his allies are easily dealt with.
+Once it's revealed that these are merely ghost-warriors meant to distract the heroes, however, the false Frieza and his allies are easily dealt with.
 Other games highlight Frieza in alternate story paths; including those where he successfully attains immortality and goes on to threaten Earth such as Dragon Ball Z: Budokai, and Dragon Ball Z: Budokai 2 where Frieza and Cell are resurrected and controlled by Bobbidi as a distraction for the player.

-Frieza also appears as a playable character in the crossover fighting games Jump Ultimate Stars, Battle Stadium D.O.N, J-Stars Victory Vs and Jump Force.
+Frieza also appears as a playable character in the crossover fighting games Jump Ultimate Stars, Battle Stadium D.O.N, J-Stars Victory Vs, and Jump Force.